Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 1. Why should I hire you?

-A favorite question for interviewers from all over the world.
+This is a favorite question for interviewers from all over the world.
 This isn’t a trick question - it’s an icebreaker.

 Take this opportunity to put your strongest foot forward.
-Talk about what makes you passionate about QA, why you’ll do the job better than anyone else on the testing team due to the unique combination of talent and personality traits that only you can bring to the role.
+Talk about what makes you passionate about QA, and why you’ll do the job better than anyone else on the QA team due to the unique combination of talent and personality traits that only you can bring to the role.
 Don’t worry about being self-critical or overly humble here.
 The question is designed to talk about the strengths of the applicant.

 This question is so often mentioned in interviews that entire columns have been written to put minds at ease.
 If you’re still feeling like you need more guidance on how to answer this question, I recommend checking out BigInterview’s comprehensive article for further advice.